The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 Unusual facts

-1. Only in Australia there is a medical service "flying doctor".
-They provide only emergency care to patients living in a remote area from the city.
+1. Only in Australia does the flying doctor medical service operate.
+They provide only emergency care to patients living in areas remote from the city.
 This service is a kind of symbol of the country.
 After all, she speaks of a high level of medicine and life in general.

 2. Australia is a country of sheep.
-In 2000, over 100 million of these animals were counted in the country.
-It turns out that the number of "sheep population" is five times higher than human.
+In 2000, more than 100 million of these animals were counted in the country.
+It turns out that the number of “sheep population” is five times higher than the human population.

-3. Here is the largest pasture in the world.
+3. This is the largest pasture in the world.
 Still would!
 There are so many sheep in Australia!
-And they also need somewhere to graze.
+But they need somewhere to graze.
 The largest pasture is called Anna Creek and covers an area of 35,000 square kilometers.

 4. Nondescript capital.
 Canberra is a small and unremarkable city.
 Unlike Sydney or Melbourne.
-Then why is she?
-It's kind of a compromise.
-The city is located exactly in the middle between Melbourne and Sydney.
-As they say, so that there are no disagreements.
+Then why her?
+This is a kind of compromise.
+The city is located exactly halfway between Melbourne and Sydney.
+As they say, let there be no disagreements.

-6. Continent of prisoners.
+6. A continent of prisoners.
 Australia was discovered by Great Britain and became its colony.
 England used the remote island to exile criminals.
-Therefore, those who survived a long sea voyage in dirty ship holds, in fact, became the first inhabitants of this country.
-So a quarter of the Australian population are descendants of British prisoners.
+Therefore, those who survived a long sea voyage in dirty ship holds actually became the first inhabitants of this country.
+So a quarter of Australia's population are descendants of British prisoners.

 7. The largest part of Antarctica belongs to Australia.
-In 1933, the Antarctic Territory of Australia was officially transferred to her by England.
+In 1933, Australia's Antarctic territory was officially transferred to it by England.
 This is a huge area - about six million square kilometers.

 Australia: interesting facts for children